mirub/Clash/README.md

-# LeagueOfOOP - Stage 1
+# Clash of the Worlds - Stage 1

-Student: Banu Miruna Elena

-Group: 321CA

-Project description:

   This project implements a MMO-style game which sees a number of players that move in a 2D Universe and fight eachother for a number of rounds and, in the end, prints the state of the players along with their HP, XP and placement